snkashis/android-docs/src/pages/maps/overview/location-component.md

 ## Customization

-The `LocationComponent` allows for several customizations.
-You can set the drawables, opacities, colors, and more.
-Create a [LocationComponentOptions](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) object and then use whichever methods you'd like.
-Then use the object either while activating the component or by passing it through as a parameter of the `LocationComponent#applyStyle()` method at a later time.
+The `LocationComponent` can be customized in many different ways.
+You can set the image drawables, opacities, colors, and more.
+[See a full list of XML attributes for styling the `LocationComponent` via XML](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res-public/values/public.xml#L109-L154).
+[The `LocationComponentOptions` class](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) can be used if you prefer to customize the `LocationComponent` programatically.
+Create a [LocationComponentOptions](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) object and then use whichever `LocationComponentOptions.builder()`'s various methods you'd like.
+Then use the built `LocationComponentOptions` object either while activating the component or by passing it through as a parameter of the `LocationComponent#applyStyle()` method at a later time.

-See all the attributes that can be customized via the LocationComponent's methods in the [full list of attributes and styles that are part of the public API](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res-public/values/public.xml#L109-L154).

 {{
 <CodeLanguageToggle id="location-component-customization" />